DecadeReverb/strainer-asp-dotnet/README.md

 More formally:
 * `sorts` is a comma-delimited ordered list of property names to sort by.
 Adding a `-` before the name switches to sorting descendingly.
 * `filters` is a comma-delimited list of `{Name}{Operator}{Value}` where
-    * `{Name}` is the name of a property with the Sieve attribute or the name of a custom filter method for TEntity
+    * `{Name}` is the name of a property with the Strainer attribute or the name of a custom filter method for TEntity
         * You can also have multiple names (for OR logic) by enclosing them in brackets and using a pipe delimiter, eg. `(LikeCount|CommentCount)>10` asks if `LikeCount` or `CommentCount` is `>10`
     * `{Operator}` is one of the [Operators](#operators)
     * `{Value}` is the value to use for filtering